Crystal Wilkinson

 Crystal E. Wilkinson is an African-American feminist writer from Kentucky, and proponent of the Affrilachian Poet movement.
-She is winner of a 2022 NAACP Image Award, 2020 USA Fellow of Creative Writing and a 2021 O. Henry Prize winner.
+She is winner of a 2022 NAACP Image Award and a 2021 O. Henry Prize winner; she is a 2020 USA Fellow of Creative Writing.
 She teaches at the University of Kentucky.
-Her work has primarily been in involving the stories of Black women and communities in the Appalachian and rural Southern canon.
+Her work has primarily involved the stories of Black women and communities in the Appalachian and rural Southern canon.
 She was appointed Poet Laureate of Kentucky 2021.

 Early life and education

 Born in Hamilton, Ohio, Crystal Wilkinson was brought to her grandparents' farm in Indian Creek, Kentucky (about three miles east of Middleburg, Kentucky), when she was six weeks old.
 They were the only African-American family in the area.
 Like many farmers in Appalachia, Silas Wilkinson grew cash crops of tobacco and corn and produced sorghum molasses; and, given the few jobs available for African-American women in eastern Kentucky, Christine Wilkinson cleaned and cooked in the homes of the local schoolteachers of Casey County.
 Wilkinson wrote that she "lived an enchanted childhood" and that her grandparents "gave me the freedom to explore the countryside and to write, to dream, to discover."
 She wrote about her childhood and her upbringing in her award-winning book, Blackberries, Blackberries: